 By far the most common type of accommodation in French cities, apartments are usually rented out on a monthly basis.
 They vary in size from small studio apartments to sprawling high-end condos, with an equally vast range in price.

 Cottages are more common in the rural areas of France.
 These are usually for sale, but some are rented out on a short-term basis for holidaymakers, especially near the coastal regions in the south of France.
 Cottages in rural France are also frequently available as renovation projects.
 These can be bought for a low price, but are usually in need of considerable restoration.

 Cottages vary considerably in price depending on their condition, location and size.
 They can be suitable for expat families planning to live in France for a long period of time or those who want to avoid the fast pace of city life.

-Expats with a slightly larger budget may consider buying a stunning chateau, many of which have rich histories dating back to the middle ages.
-That said, most have been renovated over the years and have all the amenities expected of a modern home.
+Expats with a slightly larger budget may consider buying or renting a stunning chateau, many of which have rich histories dating back to the Middle Ages.
+Most have been renovated over the years and have all the amenities expected of a modern home.

 Finding accommodation in France